hewel/pifi/README.md

 - `.babelrc.js`, `.env`, etc. ("dotfiles") are configuration files for various bits of JavaScript tooling.

-- `blitz.config.js` is for advanced custom configuration of Blitz.
+- `blitz.config.js` is for the advanced custom configuration of Blitz.
 It extends [`next.config.js`](https://nextjs.org/docs/api-reference/next.config.js/introduction).

 - `jest.config.js` contains config for Jest tests.
 You can [customize it if needed](https://jestjs.io/docs/en/configuration).